 Additionally, sections 33C and 33D do not permit you to recover any VAT:

 - which cannot be recovered under the normal VAT rules, for example VAT incurred on business entertainment and, in certain circumstances, when you purchase or lease a car

-- incurred in another member state (for example, TVA (Taxe à la Valeur Ajoutée) incurred in France), in certain circumstances you can reclaim this VAT from the authorities in the member state where you incurred the VAT, see VAT Notice 723A: refunds of VAT in the European Community for EC and non-EC businesses.
+- incurred in another member state (for example, TVA (Taxe à la Valeur Ajoutée) incurred in France), in certain circumstances you can reclaim this VAT from the authorities in the member state where you incurred the VAT, see Claim back VAT paid in the EU if you’re established elsewhere (VAT Notice 723A).

 2.9 Other VAT you’re entitled to recover